All Episodes

 The Fat Cats were supposed to get their comeuppance.

-After Wall Street's most prominent firms helped cause the 2008 financial meltdown and got bailed out by the government.
+After Wall Street's most prominent firms helped cause the 2008 financial meltdown and got bailed out by the government, they were supposed to stop handing out million-dollar bonuses to their employees.

 No one was supposed to get seven and eight-figure rewards.

-Not after the Great Recession left one in ten Americans unemployed, not after President Barack Obama, who on Thursday called such pay obscene, had promised to clamp down on lavish bonuses, but it turns out little actually changed.
+Not after President Barack Obama, who on Thursday called such pay obscene, had promised to clamp down on lavish bonuses.

-Americans will cease that starting today when JP Morgan Chase and Company releases its 2009 financial results.
+Americans will cease that starting today when J.P.
+Morgan Chase and Company releases its 2009 financial results.

 They have, and it's a huge profit for J.P.
 Morgan Chase.